hank-ai/darknet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for this project
 title: ''
-labels: Feature-request
+labels: enhancement
-assignees: ''
+assignees: stephanecharette

 ---

-For Feature-request:
-    * describe your feature as detailed as possible
+Please describe the feature as detailed as possible.
-    * provide link to the paper and/or source code if it exist
+Provide links to the paper or source code if it exist.
-    * attach chart/table with comparison that shows improvement